-Old Town Albuquerque, NM is the center of an area that has known a European presence for over 500 years, in a city that was founded in 1706.
-Flags flying in the plaza represent countries of Albuquerque’s history: Spain, Mexico, and the United States.
+Old Town Albuquerque, New Mexico has known a European presence for over 500 years.
+The city was founded in 1706.
+Flags flying in the plaza represent countries important to Albuquerque’s history: Spain, Mexico, and the United States.
 The Confederate States of America even ruled for a few short weeks.
-Buildings around the Old Town plaza and on the side streets are authentic adobes up to 300 years old, many built in Albuquerque’s distinctive “Territorial Style” architecture combining traditional adobe building methods with Greek details.
+Buildings around the Old Town plaza and on the side streets are authentic adobes up to 300 years old.
+Many were built in Albuquerque’s distinctive “Territorial Style” architecture, combining traditional adobe building methods with Greek details.
 Here at the Downtown Historic Bed and Breakfasts of Albuquerque, we look forward to welcoming you to Old Town, and would be more than happy to recommend sights and activities for you during your stay!

 During the very rainy summer of 1792, the old church collapsed.
 The church that now stands on the Old Town Plaza was constructed the following year.

 The Church of San Felipe de Neri still offers daily and weekend mass.
 To see more information on the mass schedule, you can go to sanfelipedeneri.org.